calstates4/s4project/docs/setup/sites.rst

 Adding online forms
 ^^^^^^^^^^^^^^^^^^^

-You can also fill out an online form (see :ref:online-forms_) about a site yourself, by seleing the appropriate form from the **Attach a form.** Once you fill out the form, it will be attached to the site.
+You can also fill out an online form (see :ref:`online-forms`) about a site yourself, by seleing the appropriate form from the **Attach a form.** Once you fill out the form, it will be attached to the site.
 If you need someone else to fill out the form, click the **Email form to someone else** link and either select the site staff who needs to fill the form out, or type in an email address.
 You should also provide a subject and message so the person knows what this email is about.
 At the end of your message, the link to fill ou thte form will be added.

 .. _signup-forms:
 Signup forms